AdobeDocs/experience-platform.pt-BR/help/xdm/field-groups/profile/iab.md

 {style="table-layout:auto"}

-O JSON a seguir demonstra a estrutura do `identityPrivacyInfo` mapa.
+O JSON a seguir demonstra a estrutura do mapa `identityPrivacyInfo`.

 ```json
 {